cristiantobol/developer-toolcamp/session_06_more_react.md

 So we've now managed to access data from our REST API but we've not displayed anything from it yet.

+<a name="data-in-state"></a>
 ## Store the recipe data in the App component state
 We need to start using a concept in React called `state` in order to achieve this.
 State is similar to `props` that we encountered earlier, but it is private and fully controlled by the component.

 Every time the state is updated the component will automatically re-render.